 Holding the patient while lifting.

-Holding the patient with the "Grip through the arm" method.
+Holding the patient using the “over-arm” method.

 Holding the patient by the belt.